 If your food HAS an ingredient list, it is probably not the best type of food for you to be eating.
 Here is a basic grocery list to get you started:

 Healthy Grocery Shopping List Tips

 - Bread Products: Whole wheat bread, pita pockets, whole wheat tortillas, etc. Bread is not your enemy.
-Just choose whole grain varieties and eat it in moderation.
+Just choose whole grain varieties and eat them in moderation.

-- Pasta and Rice: Choose brown rice and whole grain pastas.
-Experiment with new foods like quinoa, barley, etc. The less processed, the better it is for you and generally the higher in fiber.
+- Pasta and Rice: Choose brown rice and whole-grain pasta.
+Experiment with new foods like quinoa, barley, etc. The less processed, the better it is for you, and generally the higher in fiber.

 - Oils, Sauces, Salad Dressings, and Condiments: Choose sauces low in fat (BBQ, mustard, tomato sauce, etc).
 Make your own when possible to reduce sodium levels.
 Use olive oil and vinegar.
 Stock up on salsa and chutney.